-- If we want to send emails from one address it works fine, but what if we have more than five such addresses in our responsibility?
+If we want to send emails from one address this will work fine, but what if we are responsible for more than five email addresses?

-- The third way, the most convenient one and familiar to any Exchange admin:
+- The third way is the most convenient one and it’s well-known to any Exchange admin:

-The point here is we simply create shared mailbox, mail contact or distribution group with members and use Send As rights with Outlook client.
+Simply create shared mailbox, mail contact or distribution group with members and use Send As rights with Outlook client.
 As simple as that, right?
-Extremely fast and neat, it’s our choice forever.
+Extremely fast and neat, it’s should always be our choice.
 But!

-We can’t do that for sure, so we should use one tiny lifehack.
+We can’t say that for sure, so we should just use one tiny lifehack.

-- Create a shared mailbox and give Send As rights to the user on it.
+- Create a shared mailbox and give Send As rights to the user.

-- Set up a strong password using MSOL cmdlets (also you can always use Office 365 Admin Center).
+- Set up a strong password using MSOL cmdlets (you can always use Office 365 Admin Center).

 And now the most magical step…

-- Add this shared mailbox in user’s mobile Outlook as the second one (this is critical).
+- Add this shared mailbox in user’s mobile Outlook as the second one (this step is critical).

-- Enjoy sending your impersonating emails using mobile client!
+- Enjoy sending your impersonating emails using mobile device!